bigtoga/Examples/AI + ML + Predictive Analytics/Decision making in Data Science.md

 https://www.kaggle.com/scottwhigham/league-of-legends-win-prediction-using-pycaret/edit

-1. Load data
+## Step 1.
+Load data
-2. Review types, columns
+## Step 2: Review types, columns
-3. Identify the `target` - the column you want to predict based on the other features
+## Step 3: Identify the `target` - the column you want to predict based on the other features
-3. Split into categorical, numerical
+## Step 4: Split the data into categorical, numerical
 ```python
 # Dividing features into numerical and categorical features
 categorical=[]